classroomtechtools/moodle_daily_notices/README.md

 - nano settings_default.ini
 - (edit the file according to your needs)

 There is a place for student and teacher notices, but you could have just one if desired.
 The "db_activity" attributes have to coorespond to the database activity created on the Moodle side.

 #### Running

-Entry point (at the moment) for outputing the emails is, this will not work unless Moodle side is also set up (below):
+Entry point (at the moment) for sending the output as an email (agent):

 - notices launch teacher|student --email